-Right after New Years each year, my hubby and I pull out the Colorado Map and determine which part of Colorado we want to visit so we can start making our reservations.
+Right after New Years each year, we pull out our map and determine which camping spots of Colorado we want to stay at so we can start making our reservations.
 Unfortunately, the days of pulling up on a Friday night in your truck and trailer and setting up camp are long gone so advanced planning is needed.
 Even as I write this I’m gritting my teeth knowing I’m shooting myself in the foot by sharing these parks but really, is anything a secret anymore?
-HA!
-I think not.

 TIPS FOR BOOKING RESERVATIONS